In partnership with Spend Matters

 Spend management is first and foremost a people process.
 To be successful, solution providers must offer technology that makes life easier for all employees who will have to use the system — including not just procurement professionals and finance specialists but also clerical employees, middle managers and executives.

 Depending on who is using the solution, each user will have different needs.
-Procurement professionals will need the full range of modular decision support applications at their fingertips, from daily purchasing workflows to complex sourcing applications, ensuring standardised, repeatable, transparent processes that are done the right way every time.
+Procurement professionals will need the full range of modular decision support applications at their fingertips, from daily purchasing workflows to complex sourcing applications, ensuring standardized, repeatable, transparent processes that are done the right way every time.

 Finance specialists will likely be more interested in ensuring integrations with current financial and operational systems, as well as reporting and compliance management features that ensure the unique business rules are adhered to through appropriately configured Purchase-to-Pay workflows for all financial, buying, sourcing process and supply chain policies.
 Accounts Payable Clerks require a user experience that enables speed and productivity.

-Other users around the organisation will also need access, often including mobile access, to select features such as requisitioning forms that facilitate collaborative, cross-functional activities.
+Other users around the organization will also need access, often including mobile access, to select features such as requisitioning forms that facilitate collaborative, cross-functional activities.
 Each of these features should be adjustable depending on peoples’ availability, roles and locations.

 - Multi-language capability — the ability to tailor all aspects of the user interface to the right language for every location and user.